mohammadreza-taghimomeni/matJalaliDatepicker/README.md

 ## Example

-You can use all example of Angular Material datepicker.
+You can use all examples of Angular Material date pickers.
 So visit [datepicker example](https://material.angular.io/components/datepicker/examples) and enjoy of it